 - Breast cancer is the result of a complex combination of genetic factors and factors from the outer environment.

 Regular medical controls are most effective for early detection and diagnosis of breast cancer, thereby increasing the chances of successful treatment of the disease.

 The review starts with a discussion about determining the symptoms present, the existence of past illnesses, a family history of breast cancer, the number of children, the menstrual cycle, and so on.
 Then the doctor with inspection and palpation can determine whether there are changes in the breast

-If there are suspicions of irregularities, other diagnostic methods such as breast echogram or biopsy can be used.
+If there are suspicions of irregularities, other diagnostic methods such as breast echogram or breast biopsy can be used.